Economics of aging, health economics, and applied econometrics

 Dr. Aguila has received several awards for her work on social security systems in Mexico.
 Her study on the effects of pension reform (pay-as-you-go versus fully-funded systems) on private savings and consumption received the first prize in pensions in 2005 from CONSAR, Mexico.
 In 2007, Dr. Aguila’s study on social security systems, pension provision, and retirement behavior in Mexico received the Inter-American Award for Research in Social Security.
 In 2008, she received the RAND Gold Merit Award for her contributions to research in economics of aging in Latin America.
 In 2016, she received the inaugural High Impact Research Award from the USC Sol Price School of Public Policy for her work on retirement account management fees and elderly income security in Mexico.

 Dr. Aguila has extensive experience designing and implementing field experiments and longitudinal surveys.
 She led a randomized control trial analyzing the impact of a non-contributory pension program in the State of Yucatan, Mexico.
-She is advisor of the Mexican Health and Aging Study (MHAS) survey in Mexico and the Social Protection Survey (EPS) in Latin America.
+She is Co-Investigator of the Mexican Health and Aging Study (MHAS) survey in Mexico.

 She has been advisor and participated in research projects at the World Bank, Inter-American Development Bank, Department of Work and Pensions in the United Kingdom, Mexican Ministry of Finance, Mexican National Population Council, and Mexican Ministry of Social Development.